slash4-de/openstack/source/day1.rst

 So you have made great progress so far!
 You created a network with a private/internal subnet.
 This has made you able to proceed towards adding a new virtual machine instance.
 But before we act to create the instance, here is some valuable information that you need to know:

-You can create an instance either from a pre-created machine image, a disk volume or  a snapshot that you may have from another disk volume.
+You can create an instance either from a pre-created machine image, a disk volume or  a snapshot that you may taken have from another disk volume.
 OpenStack provides several pre-built images for several operating systems including Windows and Linux.
-In case of Linux, you can also choose your favourite flavor.
+In case of Linux, you can also choose your favorite flavor.
 This could be CentOS, Ubuntu, SuSe or any other.

 You can also select the size of an instance that you want to create.
 It includes number of vCPUs, RAM and disk space.

 Now is the action time!
-Let’s go to Compute menu on the menu on the left and then select Instances.
+Let’s go to Compute menu on the menu on the left and then select 'Launch Instances'.

 |image8|